What to Bring (and What to Expect)

 Our dining room, living room, and Chapel have window AC units which help to keep these common areas cool.

-Participants have twin-size beds and will share a bedroom with at least one other participant.
+Participants sleep in twin-size beds and will share a bedroom with at least one other participant.

 We provide all linens – each participant is provided a large bath towel and wash cloths.